-7.3.18 Are roles and responsibilities and authority delegations defined?
+7.3.15 Are roles and responsibilities and authority delegations defined?

-Evidence expected Status/Ref Organisational model shows roles and responsibilities; Interviews and/or observation of the team confirms whether this model will work; and Ξiè Stakeholders aware of their approval responsibilities including security deliverables.
+Evidence expected Status/Ref Organisational model shows roles and responsibilities; Review team able to assess how the structure works in reality through interviews or observation of the team; and Stakeholders are aware of their delegations including security deliverables.